miclf/methuselah/README.md

 - `symfony/css-selector` to query DOM nodes using CSS selectors
 - `symfony/dom-crawler` to select and work with DOM nodes

+This list is simply informative.
+These packages are automatically installed along Methuselah, you do not have to do anything special to get them.

 ## Instantiating scrapers